Continental Divide of the Americas: Geography

-Beginning at the westernmost point of the Americas’ mainland (Cape Prince of Wales, just south of the Arctic Circle), the Continental Divide's geographic path runs through Arctic Alaska, where it reaches its more northerly point close to the U.S.-Canada border near the Beaufort Sea.
+Beginning at the westernmost point of the Americas, Cape Prince of Wales, just south of the Arctic Circle, the Continental Divide's geographic path runs through Arctic Alaska, where it reaches its more northerly point close to the U.S.-Canada border near the Beaufort Sea.
 The Divide zig-zags southwardly over Yukon, and forms part of the boundary between Yukon and the Northwest Territories in the Mackenzie Mountains.

 It then proceeds through the Northern British Columbia Interior via the Cassiar Mountains, Omineca Mountains and northern Nechako Plateau to Summit Lake, north of the city of Prince George and just south of the community of McLeod Lake.
 From there the Divide traverses the McGregor Plateau to the spine of the Rockies, following the crest of the Canadian Rockies southeast to the 120th meridian west, from there forming the boundary between southern British Columbia and southern Alberta.

 The Divide crosses into the United States in northwestern Montana, at the boundary between Waterton Lakes National Park and Glacier National Park.
 In Canada, it forms the western boundary of Waterton Lakes National Park, and in the US bisects Glacier National Park.
 Further south, the Divide forms the backbone of the Rocky Mountain Front (Front Range) in the Bob Marshall Wilderness, heads south towards Helena and Butte, then west past the namesake community of Divide, Montana, through the Anaconda-Pintler Wilderness to the Bitterroot Range, where it forms the eastern third of the state boundary between Idaho and Montana.
 The Divide crosses into Wyoming within Yellowstone National Park and continues southeast around the Great Divide Basin, through the Sierra Madre Range into Colorado where it reaches its highest point in North America at the summit of Grays Peak at 4352 m.
 It crosses US Hwy 160 in southwestern Colorado at Wolf Creek Pass, where a line symbolizes the division.
 The Divide then proceeds south into western New Mexico, passing along the western boundary of the endorheic Plains of San Agustin.
 Although the Divide represents the height of land between watersheds, it does not always follow the highest ranges/peaks within each state or province.

 In Mexico, it passes through Chihuahua, Durango, Zacatecas, Aguascalientes, Jalisco, Guanajuato, Querétaro, México, the Federal District, Morelos, Puebla, Oaxaca, and Chiapas.
 In Central America, it continues through southern Guatemala, southwestern Honduras, western Nicaragua, western/southwestern Costa Rica, and southern Panama.
 The divide reaches its lowest natural point in Central America at the Isthmus of Rivas at 47 m in Nicaragua.
 In Panama, the Canal cuts through it at 26 m.

 The Divide continues into South America, where it follows the peaks of the Andes Mountains, traversing western Colombia, central Ecuador, western and southwestern Peru, and eastern Chile (essentially conforming to the Chile-Bolivia and Chile-Argentina boundaries), southward to Cabo San Diego at the southern end of Patagonia and Tierra del Fuego.
 The Divide passes through the Punta Cancanan Pass in Peru at 15420 ft.